-Repairing a puncture or cut in the tread of a tire with a tire patch is the safest and most effective way to fix the tire so it can hold pressurized air again.
+Repairing a puncture or cut in the tread of a tire with a tire patch is a safe and effective way to fix the tire so that it can hold pressurized air again.
 Adding a tire patch doesn't have to be overwhelming.
-While there are usually instructions on the box, you can also follow these guidelines to correctly insert a tire patch into a tire.
+While there are usually instructions on the box, you can also follow these guidelines to insert a tire patch into a tire correctly.

-Depress tire edge next to wheel rim until bead is released.
+Depress the tire edge next to the wheel rim until the bead is released.
 The tire bead is simply the rim of the edge of the tire that attaches to the wheel.
 Pry on the tire bead at intervals with the pry bar around the wheel on each side.
 Be careful with this step.
 You do not want to bend or damage the tire or the bead.
 With help from a handy second set of hands, separate the tire from the rim.

 Next, you will need a tire vise.
-Place the tire in the vise and tighten it firmly so the area to be patched is just above the clamp.
-Use the handheld vise grip pliers to pull out the embedded object, wearing your eye protection.
-Check how the object penetrated the tire so you can ream the hole effectively.
+Place the tire in a vise and tighten the vise firmly, so the area that needs to be patched is just above the clamp.
+Use the handheld vise grip pliers to pull out the embedded object while wearing your eye protection.
+Check how the object penetrated the tire so you can patch the hole effectively.

-Use the tire reamer to abrade and smooth the rough hole so the plug patch will fit snugly.
-Clean the patch area inside the tire with liquid tire liner cleaner, before buffing.
-After the cleaner evaporates, wipe off any residue.
+Use a tire reamer to smooth and shape the rough hole so the plug patch will fit snugly.
+Clean the patch area inside the tire with liquid tire liner cleaner before buffing.
+After the cleaner dries completely, wipe off any residue.
 With the portable tire buffer, sand the area bordering the hole larger by 1/8 inch in length and width than the patch size.
 Dab the vulcanizing liquid solution onto the sanded area, leaving it to dry to a tacky texture.

-Remove the protective backing from a suitable combined patch and plug.
+Remove the protective backing from the patch and plug.
 Push the plug's metal tip through the hole to the outside tread, and tug it through with the handheld vise grips.
 Hold it till the plug has adhered to the tire liner, and remove the metal tip.
 The tacky texture of the glue solution should help here.
-Then, pull on the plug so the patch forms a vacuum dimple inside the tire.
+Then, pull on the plug, so the patch forms a vacuum dimple inside the tire.

 Press firmly on the patch in all directions using your gloved hands or the roller that came with your kit until the patch is sealed and secured.
-Brush a thick coat of the vulcanizing solution over the patch and wait for it to dry completely so it is not tacky.
+Brush a thick coat of the vulcanizing solution over the patch and wait for it to dry completely.

 Mount the tire onto the rim.
 Refill it with the air compressor, and spray it with the detergent solution to test the seal.
 Take the tire to a service center for balancing as needed.
 Then, place your tire back on your car, and you are ready to hit the open road again.